internalfx/rethinkdbfs-spec/rethinkdbfs-spec.md

 - a unique index on { files_id : 1, n : 1 } on the chunks collection

-Normally we leave it up to the user to create whatever indexes they see fit, but because GridFS is likely to be looked at as a black box we should create these indexes automatically in a way that involves the least amount of overhead possible.
+Normally we leave it up to the user to create whatever indexes they see fit, but because RethinkDBFS is likely to be looked at as a black box we should create these indexes automatically in a way that involves the least amount of overhead possible.